 Constitutional courts have become central actors in political, institutional and social crises.
 How does the Brazilian Supreme Court meet these challenges?

-Decision-making in times of crisis amplify challenges of judicial compliance and may expose the court and its justices to public scrutiny and criticism from political actors.
-This could lead to a backlash and resistance to verdicts.
+Decision-making in times of crisis amplify challenges of judicial compliance.
+It may subject the court and its justices to public scrutiny and criticism from political actors, which could lead to a backlash and resistance to verdicts.

 In this seminar, Karina Denari presents her study on strategies used by the Brazilian Supreme Court to meet these challenges.
 They include strategies such as the use of agenda power, vagueness or strategic silence.

 Denari asks to what extent do using such strategies impact the coherence and stability of decision-making, as well as the courts’ reputation and the public’s trust in the long run.

 Karina Denari is a researcher at FGV São Paulo Law School and a guest researcher at the Centre on Law and Social Transformation with a grant from the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brazil (CAPES-PrInt).
 She holds a master’s degree in Law from the University of São Paulo, and a PhD in Law from the Federal University of Rio de Janeiro.